mathieukapfer/trainingCpp/README.md

   </table>

 The idea behind the ```move``` constructor is to tranfer the ownerchip of pointer (or stl container) of the class instead of copy them.
-Hence, we save a copy that may cost cpu and memory.
+Hence, we save a copy that may cost cpu.

 Hereafter is a good implementation when the class carry a pointer